The aims of the Simile Teaching Club

 How to join the Simile Teaching Club

-To join the Simile Teaching Club, please follow the register link at the top of the page.
+To join the Simile Teaching Club, please go to the Groups page.
 When requesting membership please give a summary of the teaching course(s) you wish to use Simile for.
 For each course, please give the course name, level (high school, undergraduate, postgraduate) and approximate number of students.

 Conditions of membership